JaneDoe649/PicoPAC/README.md

 # PicoPAC
+**Thanks to Aotta and the other contributors for this wonderful work that brings our old consoles back to life!**

+**NOTE** FORK WORK IN PROGRESS :
+> Navigating the SD card tree (limited to one sub-level and 5 chars directory names) from the menu successfully tested on the C52;
+> Add EXTRAM readings;
+> For ROMs referenced in MAME, the name of the game is displayed in the menu;
+> Resetting after loading the game is tricky but seems to work (at least on my C52).

 Flashcart for Videopac / Odyssey 2 based on Wilco2009 Videopac-microSD card project Based on SD card by Wilco2009: https://github.com/wilco2009/Videopac-micro-SD-Cart , my greetings for his fantastic job!